Smitlimbu/WalkForPizza/README.md

 - The total length of the game is 157,696 studs
 - Each biome has 11 blocks, each 2,048 studs long, making each biome 22,528 studs
-- There will be a total of 7 biomes
+- There are 7 biomes in total

 ---------------------------------------------------------------------------